Sridhar-SMN/lalitha_sahasranamam/verse_41.md

 Swami P is very cute - he says how long are you going to keep saying Brahma Sathyam, Jagath Mithya & Jivo Brahmaiva na param ?
 When are going to collapse these 3 parts into 2 parts and say Aham Sathyam, Jagath Mithya ???

-## भावनागम्या  -  Bhavanagamya
+## 113. भावनागम्या  -  Bhavanagamya - Aug 30

 Normally this gets translated into Bhavana (thru the mind) + Gamya (attained) - "She is to be realized through the mind" or "She is to be attained by meditation".
-Well that is before we had the opportunity to listen to Swami Sarvapriyanandaji's Q&A -  This Q&A was my baptism by fire (thanks to Alpana pointing me in the direction) and remember it is one of the first Q&A we heard where the whole concept of Vritti Vyapti and Phala Vyapti and the role of mind in Self/God realisation became crystal clear.
+Well that is before we had the opportunity to listen to Swami Sarvapriyanandaji's Q&A -  This Q&A was my baptism by fire (thanks to Alpana pointing me in the direction) and remember it is one of the first Q&A we heard where the whole concept of Vritti Vyapti, Phala Vyapti and the role of mind in Self/God realisation became crystal clear.
 I will not try to rob you from that amazing experience of listening to the Q&A but will give a brief intro before you listen to it to help set the context.

 The nama actually splits 2 ways